snp-technologies/Azure-App-Service-Drupal8/README.md

 ### Connection string tip

-The Azure Web App provides a setting into which you can enter a database connection string.
+Azure Web App provides a setting into which you can enter a database connection string.
 This string is an environment variable within the Web App.
-At run-time, this environment variable can be interpreted in your `settings.php` file and parsed to populate your $databases array.
-However, in a container SSH session, the environment variable is not available.
-As a result Drush commands that require a database bootstrap level do not work.
+At run-time, this environment variable can be interpreted in your `settings.php` file and parsed to populate your $databases array. **However**, in a container SSH session, the environment variable is not available.
+As a result Drush commands do not work if they require a database bootstrap level.

-An alternative to the Web App Connection string environment variable is to reference in `settings.php` a secrets file mounted to the Web App /home directory.
+An alternative to the Web App, connection string environment variable is to reference in `settings.php` a secrets file mounted to the Web App `/home` directory.
 For example, assume that we have a `secrets.txt` file that contains the string:
 ```
 db=[mydb]&dbuser=[mydbuser]@[myazurewebappname]&dbpw=[mydbpassword]&dbhost=[mydb]
 ```
-In our settings.php file, we can use the following code to populate the $databases array:
+In our `settings.php` file, we can use the following code to populate the `$databases` array:
 ```
 $secret = file_get_contents('/home/secrets.txt');
 $secret = trim($secret);